Hythe Pier, Railway and Ferry

-Hythe Pier, the Hythe Pier Railway and the Hythe Ferry provide a link between the English port city of Southampton and the Hampshire village of Hythe on the west side of Southampton Water.
-It is used both by commuters and tourists, and forms an important link in the Solent Way and E9 European coastal paths.
+Hythe Pier, the Hythe Pier Railway and the Hythe Ferry provide a link between the port of Southampton and Hythe on the other side of Southampton Water.
+It is used both by commuters and tourists, and forms an important link in the Solent Way, England Coast Path and E9 European coastal paths.
+The railway is the oldest continuously-operating public pier train in the world.
+The ferry is now operated by Red Funnel, while the pier and tracks are owned by Hythe Pier Company.
+Hythe Pier Heritage Association have taken ownership of the tractors and carriages upon restoration of each unit.

-The pier, railway and ferry service are currently operated by Blue Funnel Ferries of Southampton.
-In October 2016 the previous owners (White Horse Ferries) warned their staff of potential redundancy which suggested an uncertain future from the pier and ferry service.
-After months of talks Lee Rayment of Blue Funnel completed negotiations to acquire the Pier, Train and Ferry with operations starting on 21 April 2017.

-The railway is the oldest continuously operating public pier train in the world.

-The ferry was due to stop operating from the end of 2022 but services continued in the hope that a new owner could be found.

 Hythe Pier

-Hythe Pier stretches 700 yd from the centre of Hythe to the deep water channel of Southampton Water, making it the 7th longest pier in the British Isles.
+Hythe Pier stretches 700 yd from the centre of Hythe to the deep water channel of Southampton Water, making it the 7th-longest pier in the UK.
 It is approximately 16 ft wide, and carries a pedestrian walkway and cycleway on its northern side and the Hythe Pier Railway on its southern side.
 During normal high tides the pier is 4 ft above the surface of the water.

-A company was formed to construct a pier in 1870 and in 1871 it obtained an Act of Parliament in order to do so.
+A company was formed to construct a pier in 1870, and in 1871 it obtained an act of Parliament in order to do so.
 This effort then stalled and a pier was not constructed.

-A second company called the Hythe Pier & Hythe & Southampton Ferry company was formed in late 1874.
-A new act passed parliament in 1875 but legal disagreements with the Southampton Harbour and Pier Board delayed royal assent until 1878.
+A second company, Hythe Pier & Hythe & Southampton Ferry Company, was formed in late 1874.
+A new act passed Parliament in 1875 but legal disagreements with the Southampton Harbour and Pier Board delayed royal assent until 1878.
 Construction started in 1879 and the pier opened on 1 January 1881 having cost £7,000 to construct.
 Originally there was a toll house at the landward end of the pier, and this was replaced by the present ticket office in the first decade of the 20th century.
 The original toll house still exists and is occupied by a local travel operator.
 Large scale maintenance was carried out on the pier in 1896 at a cost of £1,500.